alberthgrande/JavaScript/JavaScript ES6/README.md

 # JavaScript ES6

-    - I came to this lesson to be more familiar with ES6.
+    - I am studying this lesson to be more familiar with JavaScript ES6.